VRL example reference

 - You will need to escape the

-.
-When combined with environment variable interpolation in config files this means you will need to use$$$$
+$in the replacement pattern, you will also need to escape this with$$.
+When combined with environment variable interpolation in config files this means you will need to use$$$$to have a literal$in the replacement pattern.

 Replace literal text